 The important thing is that you buy toothpaste that is made by a recognized company.
 And buy it from a regular store.
 There was a case a few years ago of a dollar store company selling a toothpaste labeled “Crest” that was not in fact Crest.
 And had some things in it that were not good for children.
 So, go with the big name and with fluoride.

 BFIN: If my child brushes their teeth and the teeth look good, do I still have to take them to the dentist?

-If you wait until your child is three to have their teeth looked at, it’s quite possible there will be something there that needs treating.
-I’d rather see a smiling child that is happy to see me than cavities and sore teeth.
+If you wait until your child is 3 to have their teeth looked at, it’s quite possible there will be something there that needs treating.
+I’d rather see a smiling child who is happy to see me than cavities and sore teeth.

 Dr. Kowolik: Brushing before bedtime is the most important time.
 So if you can’t do it in the morning because you are rushing out — and this goes for adults too — if you brush at night, you are less likely to have cavities.
 I would say bedtime is the time you need to brush [the most].
 We all miss days occasionally, like when you are traveling.
 But if it’s part of the bedtime routine, it will be easier for children to cooperate.